Returning to Study with the MBA

-The Master of Business Administration (MBA) is a degree that boasts students and alumni from a broad variety of backgrounds, from those in the early stages of their career, all the way through to entrepreneurs, senior executives and CEOs.
-Regardless of seniority, the thought of returning to formal study after a certain period of time can be daunting.
+The Master of Business Administration (MBA) is a degree that boasts students and alumni from a broad variety of backgrounds, industries, roles and responsibilities.
+From those early in their career, to mid-level managers, senior leaders and even business owners – the diversity is incredible.
+Regardless of seniority, though, the thought of returning to formal study after a certain period of time can be daunting.

 The truth is, the majority of AIB students pursue the MBA after many years in the workforce.
 Some haven’t studied in over 20 or 30 years, and others have never formally studied at all.
 So if you’re nervous about returning to study, don’t worry, you’re not alone.